 - We will not account to you for any interest in the following situations;

-3.1 if the amount calculated is £20 or less;
+3.2 if the amount calculated is £50 or less;

-- If money is held for a continuous period, and for part of that period it is held in a separate designated client account, we will account to you for a sum in lieu of interest for the rest of the period when the money was held in a general client account regardless of whether it is less than £20.
+- If money is held for a continuous period, and for part of that period it is held in a separate designated client account, we will account to you for a sum in lieu of interest for the rest of the period when the money was held in a general client account regardless of whether it is less than £50.

 - In calculating interest we will apply a rate that we believe reflects the market rate of interest paid on an instant access current account offered by our bank, Royal Bank of Scotland Plc over the period when interest is due.
 The rate will change from time to time.

 - In determining the period over which interest is to be calculated, we will look at the following: the period between the date when the relevant funds received by us clear our account and, if we send the funds electronically, the date when the funds are sent or, if we send the funds by cheque, five days after a cheque is raised.